didiooi/UnconformityDetection/README.md

 ## Background
 Unconformity is the maximum flooding surface between discontinuous beds in the subsurface.
 Understanding unconformities locally, regionally, and globally is the basis of sequence stratigraphy.
 Importance of understanding unconformity include:
-1)	hydrocarbon migration indicators (if the unconformity is permeable)
+* Hydrocarbon migration indicators (if the unconformity is permeable)
-2)	reservoir trap (if beds overlying the eroded surface are impermeable)
+* Reservoir trap (if beds overlying the eroded surface are impermeable)

-Popular unconformities include Base Cretaceous Unconformity.
+(*Popular unconformities include Base Cretaceous Unconformity.
 Popular reservoirs with permeable unconformity pathways include Permian.
-Excellent unconformity traps include the Prudhoe Bay oil field and flanks of Central Kansas and Nemaha uplifts, such as the Mississippian limestone of the Central Kansas uplift beneath the Pennsylvanian/Mississippian unconformity.
+Excellent unconformity traps include the Prudhoe Bay oil field and flanks of Central Kansas and Nemaha uplifts, such as the Mississippian limestone of the Central Kansas uplift beneath the Pennsylvanian/Mississippian unconformity.*)

 Can we utilize AI to help identify and map key unconformities in earth models?
 In Seismic?

 ## Big Idea / Overarching Goal